apache/infrastructure-website/content/pages/account-mgmt.md

 ### Your Apache email address

 Your account includes an Apache email address which is usually `userID@apache.org`.
-You can link that mailbox to a personal email address so you can receive mail frp, your Apache address and send mail with your Apache address as the "from" address.
+You can link that mailbox to a personal email address so you can receive mail from your Apache address and send mail with your Apache address as the "from" address.
 See <a href="https://infra.apache.org/committer-email.html">Committer email</a>.

 ### Managing your account details